Dasharo/docs/docs/osf-trivia-list/dasharo.md

 ## What is Dasharo?

-Dasharo registered trademark and product developed by [3mdeb](https://3mdeb.com).
+Dasharo is registered trademark and product developed by [3mdeb](https://3mdeb.com).

+Dasharo is open-source firmware distribution with optional features, like seamless initial deployment, firmware update and additional security, available in subscription model.

+## Why 3mdeb created Dasharo?

 From our experience to be considered as serious player on firmware market there is need for recognized brand with proved history of successful integrations.
 We